IONapp/api-docs/resources/timeoff_requests.md

 `end_date` - `datetime` end of the event
 `reason` - event's description, visible to all ION domain users
 `comment` - additional note only visible to managers and administrators
-`is_home_office` - `true|false` whether this is a home office or time off request

 __Note__
 New time off requests can't overlap with existing accepted or pending time off requests from the same user.
-This also applies to home office requests.
 Trying to add an overlapping request will result in:

 ```json
 HTTP 400 BAD REQUEST